Written by Brenna Sullivan (University of Virginia) Student Correspondent CET Siena, Summer 2017

 The hours locked inside the piazza will test your patience, especially if Tartuca’s horse refuses to line up at the starting line (poor guy), so bring snacks and a maybe a book.

-You will be advised to be cautions about entering the course directly after the completion of the race.
+You will be advised to be cautious about entering the course directly after the completion of the race.
 This is sound advice, as I found myself vaulting onto a barrier to avoid being smashed into it by a spooked horse.
 It was a scary, but I am still glad I was in the center of it all.

 My friend’s host dad says to go to the winning Contrada right after the Palio, because as the night and drinking progresses, they may be less open to strangers.
 He is right, there is no comparison to the streets of the winning Contrada in the hours that follow the Palio, but I was pleasantly surprised to find I was not kicked out around midnight.
 Instead, I was welcomed under the laurel leaves by Contrada members as we processed through the streets of Siena and across the campo at 2:30 am.
 It was one of the coolest moments of my life.